MoldyMacaroniX/dashword.net/_src/posts/how-to-make-your-first-featured-level-in-geometry-dash-2023.md

 There are two ways to go about making gameplay for your level: you can make the entire gameplay before decorating it, or you can build gameplay and decorate at the same time.

-We recommend building gameplay in "chunks."
-After building a short chunk of gameplay, decorate it, and repeat.
+We recommend building gameplay in "parts."
+After building a part of gameplay, decorate it, and repeat.

+While there is no one way to make gameplay, we recommend organizing it into parts.
+We also suggest that you make your gameplay meet the following guidelines:

+- Have each part only use one game mode
+- Have a part featuring [every game mode in the game](/posts/full-history-of-geometry-dash-gamemodes-1-0-2-2/)
+- Have each part be around 10-20 seconds long
+- Have the full level be at least 60 seconds long

+If your level meets all of the above criteria, you are well on your way to making a feature worthy level.

 # Making Feature Worthy Decoration